 Please Help Us Strike Out ALS!

 My precious husband, Jim Hilliard, has had such a rich life and accomplished career.
 He is an athlete and a scholar, played all four years of College Football on scholarship at The University of Texas ( Hook’em Horns ).
 He also graduated from The University of Texas at Galveston Medical Branch to go on to a 35 year career as an Orthopedic Surgeon.
-Jim is first off, a follower of Christ and the love of my life for nearly 30 years.
+Jim is first off, a follower of Christ and the love of my life for nearly 32 years.
 He is an awesome Dad to our three sons and most recently a grandfather!
-His many loves are to read, play golf, create wonders in the kitchen and keep up with our youngest son’s professional baseball career as a up and coming Colorado Rockie.
+His many loves are to spend time with family and friends, read, create wonders in the kitchen and keep up with our youngest son’s professional baseball career as a up and coming Colorado Rockie.
 Family and friends are what he treasures most.

 Just a few months before his anticipated retirement and dream of perfecting his golf game, Jim was diagnosed with ALS.
 Words, no one ever wants to hear and words that have now changed our lives forever.
 The news is devastating, but we have a strong faith and an even stronger will to fight.
 Our youngest son, Sam Hilliard, an OF for the Colorado Rockies has stepped up and is championing the cause of ALS!

 Amyotrophic Lateral Sclerosis (ALS), also commonly known as Lou Gehrig’s Disease, is horrible.
 It slowly kills the body’s motor neurons, paralyzing every muscle in the body until patients lose their ability to walk, talk, eat and eventually breathe.
 Today, there is no cure.
 Life expectancy is 2-5 years.